Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 257,083 people, 105,443 houses or apartments, and a median cost of homes of $202,832, St. Petersburg real estate prices are well above average cost compared to national prices.
+With a population of 263,255, 107,277 total housing units (homes and apartments), and a median house value of $230,847, St. Petersburg real estate prices are well above average cost compared to national prices.

 People in St. Petersburg primarily live in small (one, two or no bedroom) single-family detached homes.
 St. Petersburg has a mixture of owner-occupied and renter-occupied housing.

-Relative to Florida, our data show that St. Petersburg's latest annual appreciation rate is higher than 60% of the other cities and towns in Florida.
+Relative to Florida, our data show that St. Petersburg's latest annual appreciation rate is lower than 60% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within St. Petersburg differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in St. Petersburg - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best St. Petersburg real estate investment or home purchase decisions.